 For questions other than direct questions to the Superintendent, support to Natomas Unified constituents is always available at our Constituent and Customer Services Office.

-I want to personally welcome you back to Natomas Unified and point to some of the reasons we’re so excited about 2017-18 and expect a banner year of preparing students for college and career success.
+I want to personally welcome you back to Natomas Unified and point to some of the reasons we’re so excited about the coming year, the progress we’re making, and our driving commitment to prepare all students for college and career.